 Your eyelids are the shades for your eyes.

-They wash away dirt and irritants with every blink.
+They help to protect from light and wash away dirt and irritants with every blink.

-Dry skin around the eyes isn’t pretty and it is the first thing that people notice.
+Dry skin around the eyes and on the eyelids isn’t pretty and it is one of the first things that people notice.

 - UV rays

 - incorrect makeup practices

 - climatic conditions cold, dry weather strips the skin of oils, which ultimately leads to dryness